mayukhnair/india-election-crime/index.md

 Will India vote for a criminal or a crorepati again in 2019?

-For a national population of 1.3 billion, the Lok Sabha currently admits only 543 representatives.
+For a population of 1.3 billion, the Lok Sabha currently admits only 543 representatives.
 This only further intensifies the competition for being elected Member of Parliament to the sanctum sanctorum of Indian democracy.
 Being elected MP brings with the role serious power dynamics and influence over a sizeable populace.

 To achieve this legitimate authority is an attraction for many, some of whom seem to indulge in unfair competition.
 Declarations made to the Election Commission of India (ECI) by candidates prior to the 2014 general election highlight a worrying fact about Indian politics: that it is further coming under the control of candidates with criminal allegations, or excess wealth to spare.